 - In a small bowl combine the flour and reserved water until there are no lumps.

 - Bring the contents of the skillet to a boil.
 Turn down the heat to low and add the flour and water mixture.
-Stir this together really well.
+Combine well.

-- Now spread the potatoes over the beef in the dish.
+- Now spread the mashed potatoes over the beef in the baking dish.
 Try to make sure the potatoes are spread evenly.

 - Place the dish into the oven (uncovered) for about 35 min or until the top looks slightly golden.